Bob Backlund: After the WWF and semi-retirement (1984–1992)

 After leaving the WWF, Backlund had a run in the short-lived Pro Wrestling USA, a joint promotion of the NWA and the AWA, meant to combat the national expansion of the WWF.
 In Pro Wrestling USA, Backlund unsuccessfully challenged AWA World Heavyweight champion Rick Martel.
 He soon dropped out of the pro wrestling scene in 1985, but he made a surprise return in 1991 for Herb Abrams' short-lived Universal Wrestling Federation (UWF).
-At Beach Brawl (the UWF's only pay-per-view event), he defeated Ivan Koloff.
-Backlund also wrestled for Newborn UWF and UWF International in Japan, in a series of matches with Nobuhiko Takada in 1988 and 1989.
+At Beach Brawl, he defeated Ivan Koloff.
+Backlund also wrestled for Newborn UWF and UWF International in Japan, in a series of matches with Nobuhiko Takada in 1988 and 1991.
 During his time away from the ring, he coached amateur wrestling at Bacon Academy and Rocky Hill High School in Connecticut.